CodeBarbarian/haveichanged/README.md

 # haveichanged
-A simple dockerized nodejs application for listening to see if files have changed.
+A simple dockerized nodejs application for listening to see if a files has been changed.